caseyyoungflesh/Pheno_sensitivity/README.md

 This repository contains code to model bird arrival as a function of green-up and green-up as a function of time.
 The companion repository, which contains code to quantify bird arrival can be found [here](https://github.com/phenomismatch/Bird_Phenology).

-**Associated publication:**
+**Associated publications:**

-Youngflesh, C., Socolar, J., Amaral, B.R., Arab, A., Guralnick, R.P., Hurlbert, A.H., LaFrance, R., Mayor, S.J., Miller, D.A.W., Tingley, M.W. *In Review* 		Migratory strategy drives species-level variation in bird sensitivity to green-up
+Youngflesh, C., Socolar, J., Amaral, B.R., Arab, A., Guralnick, R.P., Hurlbert, A.H., LaFrance, R., Mayor, S.J., Miller, D.A.W., Tingley, M.W. *In Review* Migratory strategy drives species-level variation in bird sensitivity to vegetation green-up

 **Repository structure:**

-* `Data/` (ignored) - Datas relevant for project
+* `Data/` (ignored) - Data relevant for project
   * `arrival_master_<DATE>` - output from `5-extract-arr-dates.R` in companion repo
   * `environent`
     * `RAW` - raw green-up data